jermainemogging/DSA/README.md

-DESCRIPTION

-The Smart Study Planner System is a C++ console-based application designed to help students organize and manage their academic tasks efficiently.
-The system allows users to add, view, search, update, and delete study tasks while storing important information such as title, description, deadline, priority level, and task status.
-It uses data structures such as structs and vectors, along with sorting and searching algorithms, to organize tasks based on priority and improve task management.
-The program also implements file handling to save and load task records, ensuring persistent data storage even after the application is closed.

 SMART STUDY PLANNER SYSTEM
 Created By: Jermaine Encinares, CS-1203
 Final Project for the Course CC 102 | Advanced Computer Programming